hyprwm/hyprland-wiki/pages/FAQ/_index.md

 ```
 # Hyprland crashes on startup after updating packages (Nvidia)

+Most likely mkinitcpio wasn't run to regenerate initramfs after update.

-Run `sudo mkinitcpio -P` and reboot.
-If that fixes the problem, make sure you have followed [this step](../../Nvidia/#kernel-parameters), specifically the bit about adding a [pacman hook](https://wiki.archlinux.org/title/NVIDIA#pacman_hook)
+Try running `sudo mkinitcpio -P` and reboot.

+If Hyprland starts properly after doing so, make sure you have followed [this step](../../Nvidia/#kernel-parameters), specifically the bit about adding a [pacman hook](https://wiki.archlinux.org/title/NVIDIA#pacman_hook), and mkinitcpio will be run any time pacman updates your drivers.